Empathy Map: Developing Understanding In Corporate Learning and Project Management

 1. Relies on accurate and reliable data collection methods.

-2. Requires time and effort to conduct research and complete the empathy map.
+2. It requires time and effort to conduct research and complete the empathy map.

 3. May oversimplify complex human experiences and motivations.